Lepiota brunneoincarnata: Toxicity

 Amanitin can be detected in the urine 36 to 48 hours after ingestion.
 The acute gastric symptoms may mislead medical management if the mushroom is not identified, and delay specific liver-protective measures.
 Intravenous silibinin has a role in reducing amanitin uptake.
 Other specific measures include penicillin G and n-acetylcysteine as well as general supportive measures such as rehydration.
+If these measures fail, liver transplantation may be necessary.